Taming-the-BEAST/Skyline-plots/README.md

 <br>

 We will instead use the R package `bdskytools` to plot the output of the bdsky.
 The package is still in development and currently not available over CRAN.
-Thus, we have to install the package directly over GitHub:
+Thus, we have to install the package directly over GitHub (note that you only have to install the package once):

 ```{R}
 install.packages("devtools")